Purpose of this article

 1. Ensure meters are set up

-Data Collection Portal → Asset → Meters & Consumption
+Navigation: Data Collection Portal β Portfolio β Asset List β select asset β Meters & Consumption

 Each meter must have:

-Thesubcategory+sourcecombination must match the combinations you configure later in the Market-based emission factor tool.
+The Subcategory + Source combination must exactly match the combinations you configure in the market-based emission factor tool.
+Mismatches will prevent the factor from being applied.

 2. Enable market-based emissions accounting

-Data Collection Portal → Portfolio → Emission factors
+- Go to Data Collection Portal β Portfolio β Emission Factors

 - Select the tab Market-based emissions accounting